dfuse-io/docs/content/eosio/admin-guide/large-chains-preparation.md

 - Proton chain sync from `0 - 3M` on `8 vCPUs`, `2.6 GHz Intel Core i7`, `16gb ram`,  SSD disk
   - App `search-indexer` took roughly 35m to index all the data
   - App `trxdb-loader` took roughly 55m to index all the data
-  - App `fluxdb` took roughly 60m to index all the data
+  - App `statedb` took roughly 60m to index all the data